combio-dku/MarkerCount/README.md

 ## Examples in Jupyter notebook

 We provided example usage of MarkerCount in Jupyter notebook file `cell_id_example_v03.ipynb`, where you can see how to import and how to run MarkerCount, both in reference-based and marker-based mode.
-For quick overveiw of the usage of MarkerCount, simply click `cell_id_example_v03.ipynb`.
+For quick overveiw of the usage of MarkerCount, simply click `cell_id_example_v03.ipynb` above in the file list.

 To run the example, please download the script, Jupyter notebook file and the two sample single-cell RNA-Seq data with `.h5ad` file extension (they are the two data we used in our paper mentioned below)